transition-zero/tz-osemosys/README.md

 docker run -v $(pwd):/home -it  ghcr.io/transition-zero/tz-highs/highs-python:latest /bin/bash -c 'cd /home && /bin/bash'
 ```

 *note!
-Any files changed within this mounted directory will persist, but any changes to environments, installed packes, etc. will not!*
+Any files changed within this mounted directory will persist, but any changes to environments, installed packages, etc. will not!*

 ## Quickstart

-TZ-OSeMOSYS provides several entrypoints to get started quickly, however your model is specified.
+TZ-OSeMOSYS provides several entry-points to get started quickly, however your model is specified.

 ### From Pydantic objects